Badshahpur: Badshahpur Stepwell

-Badshahpur Stepwell, built in 1905 by Mohan Lal and currently owned by his grandson Ved Prakash Mangla (c.
+Badshahpur Mohanlal Stepwell, built in 1905 by Mohan Lal and currently owned by his grandson Ved Prakash Mangla (c.
 2018), is a stepwell on sector road near Sohna Road in Badshahpur in Gurugram.
 It was built to conserve the water due to the crisis, and also as a source of water for the domesticated animals.
 Ansal University's Sushant School of Art and Architecture (SSAA) students conducted a research on it in 2005.

 The catchment area has been obliterated due to construction and encroachment.
 The neglected unkempt flies-ridden stepwell is without any protective wall.
 INTACH had offered to preserve the stepwell and also written to the Government of Haryana to reserve it.
 INTACH could not preserve it due to lack of agreement on terms with the owner who wants to maintain it himself.

 In January 2018 SSAA and INTACH discovered that HUDA is in the process of constructing a road which might lead to the destruction of this stepwell.
 HUDA officials agreed to review it and if needed will alter the road to avoid risk to the stepwell, deputy commissioner assured to have it preserved.

 Akhara Stepwell

-Akhara Stepwell, also Alhara Baoli, is a stepwell in inside a functional akhara on the same road as the "Badshahpur Baoli", only few km away, in Badshahpur.
-Constructed with local materials, such as stone, all these baolis of Gurugram district have mixed Rajput-Jat-Mughal architectural style of 18th-20th centuries with Islamic pointed arches and cusped or segmental arches.
+Akhara Stepwell, also Akhara Baoli, is a stepwell in inside a functional akhara on the same road as the "Badshahpur Baoli", only few km away, in Badshahpur.
+Constructed with local materials, such as stone, all these baolis of Gurugram district have mixed Ahir-Rajput-Jat-Mughal architectural style of 18th-20th centuries with Islamic pointed arches and cusped or segmental arches.
 In 2018, activists filed the case against the church which tried to illegally grab and destroy this legally protected baoli through fraud.